Gajol/IT-Notes/Notes/Application/Architecture/FundamentsofSWArch-OReilly/01FundamentalsOfSoftwareArchitecture.md

 # 2. Four Aspects to Thinking Like an Architect
 1. Understand difference between design and architecture
 1. Have a wide breadth of technical knowledge with some technical depth.
 Allows architect to see solutions and options others don't see
-1. Understading, Analyzing and Reconciling Trade-Offs Between Solutions and Technolgies
+1. Understanding, Analysing and Reconciling Trade-Offs Between Solutions and Technologies
 1. Understanding importance of "business drivers" and how they translate to architectural concerns.